ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

             : o;
 }
 ```
-`fromSafe` has the purpose to exit the _Safe_ context directly.
-As mentioned earlier, the user has to provide a default value.
-This is an important feature to avoid inconvenient `undefined` values being returned.
-Something the proposed optional chaining operator lacks entirely.

 `fromSafe` works in a very similar fashion to `map`.
 Same inputs.
 Returns a function.

+It has the purpose to exit the _Safe_ context directly.
+As mentioned earlier, the user has to provide a default value.
+This is an important feature in order to avoid inconvenient `undefined` values being returned.
+Something the proposed optional chaining operator lacks entirely.

 The returned function's input `val` is the default value specified by the user.
 Whenever the object `fromSafe` was called on is invalid, that default value is returned.
-If it's valid, just like in `map`, we return the relevant value considering it might be wrapped in `lastProxyable`.
+If the object is valid, just like in `map`, we return the relevant value considering it might be wrapped in `lastProxyable`.

 ## Closing words